vitelabs/go-vite/README.md

 - Code must adhere to the official Go [formatting](https://golang.org/doc/effective_go.html#formatting) guidelines.
 - Code must be documented adhering to the official Go [commentary](https://golang.org/doc/effective_go.html#commentary) guidelines.
 - Pull requests need to be based on and opened against the `master` branch.
+- Open an issue before submitting a PR for non-breaking changes.
+- Publish a VEP proposal before submitting a PR for breaking changes.

 ## License